Orlando Somtochukwu – The ‘Zing Queen’ On Breakfast Show On KU 92.7FM

-Full names Godslove Somtochukwu Orlando, this indigene of idemili south LGA, OBA in Anambra state could have chose a career as a lawyer just as her parents wishes but life had an interesting master plan that led her through the path to study Theartre and Film studies at the University Of Nigeria (Nsukka).
+Full names Godslove Somtochukwu Orlando, this indigene of idemili south LGA, OBA in Anambra state could have chosen a career as a lawyer just as her parents wishes but life had an interesting twist that led her through the path to studying Theartre and Film studies at the University Of Nigeria (Nsukka).
 “Deep down inside of me, I didn’t want a profession in Law, I have always seen myself on television, presenting or casting news.
-Basically I have always pictured myself in the entertainment industry, which was why I joined the debate club in school, so I can stand in front of people and talk like I am presenting; gush I loved that feeling.
+Basically I have always pictured myself in the broadcasting and entertainment industry, which was why I joined the debate club in school, so I can stand in front of people and talk like I am presenting; gush I loved that feeling.

 I find my broadcasting journey really inspiring.
-I started off in school, in my second year where we did a course called “introduction to Radio and TV production”.
-I was made the group leader of my group, where we were to produce a radio advert.
-We produced a jingle on road safety, and we emerged the best winner.
-That motivated me: it kick-starts my radio journey.
-I joined my school radio, Lion FM 91.1 where I understudied the basics of broadcasting, and then I did my IT at ABS Onitsha, I wrote radio drama for them, after that, I moved to then radio continental now Max FM, then I graduated and spent one year with LASU radio, went for my NYSC, where I served with Breez FM Akure and 2 weeks to my POP, I was employed at KU 92.7FM.
+I started off in school – in my second year where we did a course called “introduction to Radio and TV production”.
+I was made the group leader – we were tasked to come up with a radio advert.
+We produced a jingle on road safety, and emerged the winner.
+That motivated me: That was where my journey to radio began.
+I joined my school radio, Lion FM 91.1 where I understudied the basics of broadcasting.
+I did IT at ABS Onitsha – I wrote series of radio dramas for them.
+I moved to the then Radio continental now Max FM.
+After my graduation, I spent one year with LASU radio.
+During my NYSC, I served with Breez FM Akure and 2 weeks to my POP, I was employed at KU 92.7FM.

 Describe the journey thus far and talk about any other thing you do outside broadcasting?

 My journey so far has been amazing, tough and inspiring.
-There were times I almost gave up, like I felt I made a mistake choosing broadcasting, but something in me kept pushing me and I will kept climbing the ladder.
-Honestly right now, as I type, I am closed to tears, because I can’t find the words to describe the journey, I feel I had more downs, which I am still looking forward that it will spring me upward.
+There were times I almost gave up.
+Like I felt I made a mistake in choose a career in broadcasting, but something in me kept pushing and climbing the ladder.
+Honestly right now, as I type, I am closed to tears, because I can’t find the words to describe the journey.
+I feel I had more downs but I am still looking forward and upward.
 What is the pinnacle one needs to get to in this broadcasting career?
 Is it as a media consultant or owning your own radio and TV station?
-Well to me I want to remain relevant in the industry, I don’t want to just come and go.
-I want to remain relevant as possible.
+Well to me, I want to remain relevant in the industry, I don’t want to just come and go.
+I want to remain relevant as long as possible.
 And I also see myself working as a TV host soonest: fingers crossed.

-Outside broadcasting, I write radio dramas, articles and stories, I am also into stage acting, though not found any yet in Benin, still searching, so if you know any, I am right here.
-How can I forget to mention that I dance too, if you can dig it on the dance floor more than I do, then let’s meet up and let the battle begin. lol
+Outside broadcasting, I write radio dramas, articles and stories, I am also into stage acting, though not I haven’t found any yet in Benin – I’m still searching for opportunity.
+So if you know any, I am right here.
+How can I forget to mention that I dance too, if you can dig it on the dance floor more than I do, then let’s meet up and battle. lol

 What are your perceptions of the industry as of now?

-Hmmmmm, this industry is like a big ocean, if you don’t swim hard you will get drowned and washed up faraway; except you have a good come back, there are lots of competition, OAPs are trying to stand out, to the extent that the big ones looks down on the up and coming ones and it makes you feel you are nothing, let me end here before this table break, but the crux of the matter is that broadcasting is getting interesting and gone are the days when broadcasters were not regarded.
+Hmmmmm, this industry is like a big ocean, if you don’t swim hard you will get drowned and washed off; except you have a good come back.
+Too many unnecessary competition.
+OAPs are fighting to standout, to the extent that the big ones look down on the up and coming.
+That makes one feel unappreciated. lets me end here before this table will break.
+But the crux of the matter is that broadcasting is getting interesting and gone are the days when broadcasters were not regarded.

 Facebook: Orlando Love